 Is the SSSS program effective?

 A lot of people question whether or not the program is effective in deterring terrorists.
 The biggest concern is that one would see “SSSS” plainly on their boarding pass and then simply decide to abandon their plans.
-Well, even if that is the case, the SSSS still acts as a deterrent so I would consider that a success.
+Well, even if that is the case, the SSSS still acts as a deterrent so I guess I would consider that a success to a degree.

 But if you know anything about TSA you know that they have a 95% failure rate with detections so I think it’s fair to say that there are much bigger issues to address related to airport security like the effectiveness of the standard screening procedures.